 We're all different.
 When we subscribe to something, some of us will want to make sure we turn auto-renew off while others will hope that their subscriptions automatically renew and they can forget all about that aspect.
 However, businesses might decide in the future that they don't want to renew and will see out their subscription.
 When it comes time to cancel, they might realise their renewal date was last month and you've already started to pay the new period's fees.
 Good luck explaining that to your boss.

-That's a slight issue with Office 365, as auto-renewal is turned on by default when a subscription is purchased by a business.
+That's a slight con with Office 365, as auto-renewal is turned on by default when a subscription is purchased by a business.
 Some businesses simply won't have the time to go in and fiddle around with the settings when their time could be used elsewhere.
-Somebody will have to make sure they go into the Office 365 admin centre well ahead of time to make sure the renewal setting is what the business wants it to be.
+Somebody will have to make sure they go into the Microsoft Office 365 admin centre well ahead of time to make sure the renewal setting is what the business wants it to be.

 This is vital, as you may have turned auto-renew off but changed your mind later and then realise that your subscription has expired and needs to be bought again.